reuk/asteroids/readme.md

 * Hook up asteroids so that they split when hit by a bullet
 * Have ship + asteroid classes reference 'static' drawable classes
 * Precompute asteroid shapes and then reuse them
+* Have asteroids get generated offscreen and drift on

 Todo
 ====